imstevecho/Rewardify/README.md

 * **Service Objects**: Business logic is isolated in service classes to keep controllers and models clean and focused on their primary responsibilities.
 * **Serializers**: Response formatting is separated into serializer classes to ensure consistent JSON structures.
 * **Transactional Operations**: All critical operations (like redeeming rewards) are performed within transactions to ensure data integrity.
+* **API Consistency**: The API follows RESTful conventions with consistent endpoint naming.
+Legacy endpoints are maintained for backward compatibility.

 ## Assumptions